Wondering how to sell a junk car without a title?

 Typically, auto sellers are expected to provide the title to the buyer when transferring ownership.
-But, what if the owner doesn't have a title to their car?
+But, what if the owner doesn’t have a title to their car?
 Can you sell a car without a title?
 And who buys junk vehicles without a title?

 In many states, selling a car to someone minus the title is illegal.
 It’s not uncommon for state laws to require you to have a title in order to operate a car on the road.
 But, in some instances, a title may not be necessary.

-While it's not the norm, you may be able to sell your car without a title if certain circumstances apply.
+Although it’s not the norm, you may be able to sell your car without a title if certain circumstances apply.
 But, this can be a tricky situation.
-It's important that the buyer and the seller are familiar with the specifics of a title-less transaction, prior to exchanging payment.
+It’s important that the buyer and the seller are familiar with the specifics of a title-less transaction, prior to exchanging payment.

 Read on to find out how to sell a car without a title!